ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 Always untick the `Delete the upload area and data files after successful submission.` checkbox.

+## After the data release

+Once a dataset has been made live in the browser, please contact the contributors (Even if the data was wrangled from the public domain) using the [template](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/contributor_communication_SOP.html#follow-up-after-dataset-release-in-the-data-portal).

 ### Archiving the submission

 If the submission needs to be archived, ensure you have the `Submit to the EMBL-EBI public archives and get accessions...` check box ticked.
 If not, proceed to [exporting the submission to DCP2](#exporting-the-submission-to-dcp2)